|Nutritional Guidelines (per serving)|

-- 1/4 to 3/4 cups flour (all-purpose)
+- 1/4 to 3/4 cups all-purpose flour

-- 1 cup cooking oil (for frying; canola is recommended)
+- 1 cup canola oil (for frying)

 Peel the potatoes.
 Place them in a bowl and add enough cold water to cover them, so they won’t turn brown.

-- When ready to prepare the latkes, drain the potatoes.
+When ready to prepare the latkes, drain the potatoes.

-Place potatoes and onions in a food processor fitted with a knife blade (aka S-blade).
+Place potatoes and onions in a food processor fitted with a knife blade (also known as the s-blade).
 Pulse until smooth.
 Drain the mixture well.

-- Pour the potato mixture into a large bowl.
+Pour the potato mixture into a large bowl.
 Add the beaten eggs, salt, and pepper, and mix well.
 Add enough flour so that the mixture holds together.

-- Pour 1 inch of oil into a large, deep frying pan.
+Pour 1 inch of oil into a large, deep frying pan.
 Heat the oil over medium-high heat.

-- Carefully drop 1/4 cup of the potato mixture into the hot oil.
+Carefully drop 1/4 cup of the potato mixture into the hot oil.
 Flatten the pancake slightly so the center will cook.
 Repeat with additional batter, taking care not to crowd the pan.

-- Fry for several minutes on each side until golden brown and cooked through.
+Fry for several minutes on each side until golden brown and cooked through.
 Transfer to the paper towel-lined platter to drain, and continue frying the the remaining latke batter in batches.